Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 Well, I don't think she's a good spokesman.

-She's certainly a wrong.
+She's certainly wrong.

 Certainly wrong.

-And we're headed to a one-party America, the Trump Party.
+And we're headed to a one-party America, the Trump party.

 That's what he thinks.